nuejs/nue/packages/nuejs.org/docs/page-layout.md

 </article>
 ```

-However, it's better to define these classes in the application data or in the document's front matter.
+However, it's better to define these classes in the application data or the document's front matter.
 For example, the [front page](/) of this website has the following:

 ```
 sections: [hero, features, explainer, status, feedback]